jamiemori/jamiemori.github.io/_posts/articles/2015-09-15-Music and Novelty.md

 # Similarity matrix

 We have transformed the raw audio into a spectrogram and the mfcc which both represent, in slightly different ways, how the frequencies of the sound evolve as a function of time.
-Now we want to establish a relation between each frame i.e., how does the amplitude of frequency x at time y relate to amplitude of frequency q at time r?
-One way to do this is by creating a similarity matrix.
+Now we want to establish a relation between each frame i.e., how the amplitude of frequency x at time y relate to amplitude of frequency q at time r One way to do this is by creating a similarity matrix.
 The matrix is a parameterization of how "similar" two variables are, where in our case the variables are the intensities of spectrogram/mfcc at a specific frequency and time.
 The measure of similarity between the variables is determined by calculating a distance metric.
 Common distance metrics are euclidean, cosine, and Manhattan.
 Here we use the correlation coefficient $$P_{ij}$$:

 $$
 P_{ij} = \frac{C_{ij}}{\sqrt{C_{ii}*C_{jj}}}